cylerc/AP_SC/README.md

 This repository contains R scripts to create figures and analyze data for the Spirit Cave, Thailand zooarchaeological assemblage.

-Written by Cyler Conrad, Department of Anthropology, University of New Mexico
+Written by Cyler Conrad, Department of Anthropology, University of New Mexico & Ben Marwick, Department of Anthropology, University of Washington

 Results described in: